Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6750 1GB should in theory be just a bit superior to the Radeon HD 4850 1GB in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 6750 1GB should in theory be just a bit superior to the Radeon HD 4850 1GB overall. (explain)

-Texel RateThe Radeon HD 6750 1GB will be a little bit (about 4%) faster with regards to texture filtering than the Radeon HD 4850 1GB. (explain)
+Texel RateThe Radeon HD 6750 1GB should be a bit (approximately 4%) faster with regards to anisotropic filtering than the Radeon HD 4850 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison